Help Your Kids Prepare for Tests

 Students in grades 3–8 will take the Achievement Test—a timed, multiple-choice exam that measures skills in reading, language arts, math, science and social studies.
 High school students will take End of Course (EOC) exams for English I, English II, English III, Algebra I, Algebra II, U.S. History, Biology I and Chemistry.

-Parents’ involvement with a child’s education before and after any test can help kids achieve their goals in the classroom.
-Here are some things you and your kids can do to prepare for statewide assessments—or any test taken throughout the year.
+Parents’ involvement with a child’s education before and after any test can help students achieve their goals in the classroom.
+Here are some things you and your students can do to prepare for statewide assessments—or any test taken throughout the year.

 TIPS FOR PARENTS

 During the school year: